GJZwiers/One-Zero-Code/bunny_slope/strings-2.md

-# Working with Strings
+# Just String Things - Working with Strings

 Python has a number of built-in functions for strings that we can use in programs.
-For example, if we wanted to store a name in a database all in lowercase characters, we could call the `upper` function on a string. `upper` is a string function that changes all lowercase characters to uppercase.
+For example, if we wanted to store a name in a database all in uppercase characters, we could call the `upper` function on a string. `upper` is a string function that changes all lowercase characters to uppercase.
 When we call a function _on_ something, we say _method_ instead of _function_.

 How do we call a method _on_ a string?
 Write the name of the variable holding a string, follow it with a dot (`.`) and add the name of the method.
 Finally, place a pair of parentheses at the end to call it:
 ```python